 How Bangladeshis being 'scapegoated' ahead of UK election

-Notably, Britain’s official migration figures show just 42 Bangladeshis entered the UK illegally in the year leading up to March 2024 – making up just 0.1% of total illegal arrivals
+Although Britain’s official migration figures show just 42 Bangladeshis entered the UK illegally in the year leading up to March 2024 – making up just 0.1% of total illegal arrivals – Bangladesh is being singled out as a source of illegal immigrants

-With Britain's 4 July election first approaching, a new controversy is making headlines, involving the current favourite to win the election, Labour Party leader Sir Keir Starmer, and the British Bangladeshi community.
+With Britain's 4 July election fast approaching, a new controversy is making headlines involving the current favourite to win the election, Labour Party leader Sir Keir Starmer, and the British Bangladeshi community.

 It also shows how the British Bangladeshi community is being "scapegoated" for the sake of gaining political advantage, with immigration becoming a wedge issue on the election campaign.